top of page

 Conclusion

 General Average stands as a fundamental pillar in maritime law, ensuring losses are equitably shared among all involved in a maritime endeavor when a sacrifice is made for the collective benefit.
 Despite criticism regarding its high administrative costs and relevance in contemporary shipping, its significance in admiralty law remains unchallenged.
-Recent incidents, like the Dali cargo ship's collision with the Key Bridge and the Ever Given's grounding in the Suez Canal, highlight General Average's critical role in managing maritime emergencies.

 The rise in container ship sizes has magnified the financial impact of General Average losses on cargo owners and freight forwarders.
 With thousands of parties involved on a single vessel and over half of shipments uninsured, the financial stakes are high.
 A recent instance saw a General Average demand exceeding 60% of the contributory values, illustrating the significant burden on stakeholders.